pecknigel/learning-resources/cognate-learning.md

 ## Sharpen Your Mind

-Regular use of Brain Training apps like Elevate can help sharpen your mental abilities.
+Regular use of “brain training” apps like Elevate can help sharpen your mental abilities.
 It’s also fun and relaxing.

 You can improve skills like attention, estimation, math skills and concentration.